-- Applicants with up to two remaining prerequisites may apply provided they complete each - with a 2.7 or higher G.P.A. - before the first day of September preceding matriculation (documentation support must be submitted by October 1 or a selected candidate will relinquish their seat).
+- Applicants with up to two remaining prerequisites may apply provided they complete each - with a 2.7 or higher G.P.A. - before the first day of September (official transcripts must be received at Gardner-Webb University by October 1 or a selected candidate will relinquish their seat).

 - Survey courses (usually 100 or 101) will not meet the prerequisite course requirements.

 - Military applicants may have met prerequisite course requirements in their training.
 For example, USAF Pararescueman training includes 12 SH of Emergency Medicine, 4 SH of Anatomy and Physiology, and 3 SH of Psychology.
 The decision to accept or decline military training, as meeting a prerequisite, is at the discretion of the PAS program director.
 Since no letter grade is provided in these courses, they will be accepted when successful completion can be proven (DD214 verification).

 - Prerequisites met via Advanced Placement credit (college equivalent courses taken in high school), where no letter grade is provided, will be accepted based on pass/fail criteria.
 Transcripts must show a pass grade was met.